LuizZak/ZScript/README.md

 ## About the language

 ZScript is a static (albeit weakly) typed, imperative, object-oriented programming language inspired by other imperative "C-style" languages like .NET C#, Apple's Swift and JavaScript.
-In ZScript you can define functions, variables, objects and sequences (more about what sequences are later), and have the code executed by calling one of the defined functions through the runtime's `CallFunction(string functionName, object[] arguments)` method.
+In ZScript you can define functions, variables, objects and sequences (more about what sequences are later), and have the code executed by calling one of the defined functions through the runtime's `CallFunction(string functionName, object[] arguments)` method in C# code.

-Supposedly, a few snippets of code talk louder than paragraphs to programmers, so here are examples of recursive and iterative implementations of fibonacci in ZScript:
+Supposedly, a few snippets of code talk louder than paragraphs of text to programmers, so here are examples of recursive and iterative implementations of fibonacci in ZScript:

 Recursive: